TripNDroid/android_external_libfftw3/README.md

 ## License

+FFmpeg codebase is mainly LGPL-licensed with optional components licensed under GPL.
 Please refer to the LICENSE file for detailed information.